iimuz/dockerfile/README.md

 # jupyter-science

-This jupyter is based from jupyter-scient-notebook.
+This jupyter is based from jupyter-scipy-notebook.
 This container includes any packages and extensions.

 * based container